Hausdorff dimension of the arithmetic sum of self-similar sets

-In section 2, we introduce some basic results of infinite iterated function systems and define some necessary terminologies.
+In section 2, we introduce some basic results of infinite iterated function systems and define some necessary terminology.
 Next, we prove the similarity of $K_1+K_2$.
 In section 3, we concentrate on the Hausdorff dimension of $K_1+K_2$.
 We consider both cases, i.e. $K_1+K_2$ is a self-similar set or a unique attractor of some IIFS, and give some dimensional results.
 In section 4, we offer some examples for which we can explicitly calculate the Hausdorff dimension of $K_1+K_2$.
-Finally in section 5, we give some further remarks.
+Finally, we give some further remarks.